lagerstrom/skicka/README.md

 # skicka
-File transfer software, creates your local webserver that files can be uploaded to
+Makes it easy to transfer files over the network to your local machine.
+Functions as your local webserver that files can be uploaded to.

 ## Use docker